devcsar/CovidAtlas/README.md

 #### How it works:

-> Step 1: Earth Exploration
+> Phase 1: Earth Exploration

 We use the ***NASA's Global Imagery Browse Services (GIBS) APIs*** as a Data Provider for the satellite imagery and visualize the Data Layers using  ***Web Map Title Service (WMTS)*** such as: